NaR0RoW/AugmentedReality/README.md

 # AugmentedReality

-### What did we want?
+### What was our goal?

-A platform for creating games in augmented reality for a quadcopter was implemented
+Our team wanted to elaborate more on the issue of implementing a platform for creating augmented reality games for the quadcopter

 ### Our product:

-* Allows you to combine your computer and quadcopter into a single whole
+* allows you to combine your computer and quadcopter together
-* It will help you immerse yourself in augmented reality
+* helps put you into augmented reality

 ![Video 1](https://user-images.githubusercontent.com/72103313/122225473-c7bb1700-cebd-11eb-9dd4-11bca67f7d1e.gif)